 A review revealed that the unauthorized actor may have accessed or acquired files containing patient personal and protected health information.
-Compromised information includes names, dates of birth, Social Security numbers, treatment information and diagnostic information.
+Compromised information includes names, dates of birth, Social Security numbers, treatment information, dates of service, provider names, medical information and health insurance details.

-Central Maine Healthcare published a Notice of Data Security Incident on its website on July 31, 2025.
-The organization began notifying impacted patients by mail on Aug.
-8, 2025.
-The number of affected individuals is at least 7,223.
+Central Maine Healthcare published a Notice of Data Security Incident on its website on July 31, 2025, and an updated notice on Dec.
+31, 2025.
+The organization began notifying impacted patients by mail on July 31, 2025.

 Central Maine Healthcare has implemented enhanced monitoring and alerting software across its IT systems.
 The organization is also offering 12 months of free TransUnion three-bureau credit monitoring services.
 This includes access to credit reports and scores, fraud assistance and up to $1 million in identity theft insurance.